 Why?

-To begin, perform a patch test, and spray a little bit onto one section of the boat.
-If the cleaner isn’t compatible, your patch will retain a chemical stain.
+To begin, perform a patch test and spray a little onto one section of the boat.
+Your patch will retain a chemical stain if the cleaner isn’t compatible.

 Now, only use a pad or cloth to remove marks and discolorations.
-Also, keep in mind, cleaning agents tend to drip and leave stains.
+Also, remember that cleaning agents tend to drip and leave stains.
 Wipe away all drip marks before you finish.

 Rinse the boat with clean water afterward.